Best Strollers for Disney Theme Parks

 If you have a little one and an older child, a traditional side by side stroller may not be the best option for your Disney vacation.
 In that case, a sit and stand stroller might be just the ticket.
 And the Joovy Caboose Ultralight Graphite Sit and Stand Stroller is consistently rated as one of the best strollers for Disney.

 The Joovy Caboose weighs around 23 pounds, which is not unreasonable for a double stroller.
 The Jovvy has ball bearing wheels for great maneuverability and easier turning.
-There's also four wheel suspension, which helps smooth out the ride.
-That said, the Caboose works best on pavement and indoor surfaces.
+There’s also all-wheel suspension, which helps smooth out the ride.

 The Joovy Caboose has a front seat for younger children.
 The front seat comes with a universal car seat adapater, which is a nice feature.
 For babies who don’t need a car seat, the front seat has a five point safety harness.
 The back bench, where older kids can ride, has a three point safety harness.